-Small Design Lab offers three main areas of services: website design, document design, and brand support.
+Small Design Lab offers three main areas of service: website design, document design, and brand support.
 Within these areas, there are many variations of services.
 Each service area is described in more detail below.

 These days, website design can mean many different things.
 Sometimes it’s fully customizing and creating it from scratch and other times it’s using a template off the shelf and only customizing the colors and fonts.
 What I do is somewhere in between.
 I use the Divi theme to create custom websites that fully represent the companies and people they are created for.